 This sounds counter-intuitive, but sometimes too much of a good thing is, well… too much.
 Take a break, step away for a bit and allow yourself to reload your energies.

-The key here is, of course, to not take too much time and end up just abandoning Bullet Journaling all together.
-However, it’s totally fine to take some time off, enjoy the life around you and get your muse back.
+The key here is, of course, to not take too much time and end up just abandoning Bullet Journaling altogether.
+However, it’s totally fine to take some time off, enjoy the life around you, and get your muse back.

 Have you ever experienced a slump in your Bullet Journal motivation?
 Did you overcome it?
 How did you do it?
 Share with us your experiences in the comments section below.

 Hope this post was useful; if you find it so, please share!
 If you enjoy my content and want to show your appreciation, please consider supporting me with a cup of coffee.

 And remember: Keep Bullet Journaling, and Don’t Be A Blob.